akaigraham/akaigraham/README.md

 #### 🔍 Open to Work / Looking for New Opportunities

 ## About Me:
+- Data Scientist | End-to-End Machine Learning Engineer
-Accomplished data scientist with a passion for using the latest technologies to derive insights and build tools that drive value.
+- Passionate about using the latest technologies to derive insights and build tools that drive value

-## Select Projects / Accomplishments:
+- Background in technology investing, financial analysis, and corporate strategy

 ## Open Source Contributions:
 - [MLflow](https://github.com/mlflow/mlflow): MLflow is a platform used to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.